tilln/jmeter-wssecurity/README.md

 The dropdown fields allow for the customization of most signature and encryption settings, depending on what the endpoint's WSDL defines.

+:warning: *Not all setting combinations are valid, and JMeter does not enforce a valid combination to be entered.
+Instead, invalid ones will cause errors to be logged during runtime.*

+*Example: Key Identifier Type "Encrypted Key SHA1" is only valid for symmetric Signature Algorithms (HMAC).*

 #### Parts to Sign/Parts to Encrypt

 These lists are empty by default, however, that results in the SOAP Body content to be signed or encrypted.